 Measuring the essential skills that students are achieving

-New Meridian empowers states to assess the skills that matter most -- critical thinking, reasoning, and communication skills.
+New Meridian empowers states to assess the skills that matter most -- critical thinking, reasoning, research, and communication skills.
 And do this more deeply and more creatively than traditional large-scale assessments.

 Critical thinking, reasoning, research and communication skills

 Why do these skills matter so much?